 When it comes to steel choices we are fortunate to have a lot of options be it stainless, good old tool steels or the new breed of super steels.
 Bark River Knife & Tool over the past few years has started making more and more of their models available in a variety of steels including A2 (the old standby), CPM 3V and many more.
 The focus here will be on A2 and CPM’s 3V.

 So how does 3V stand up against A2?
 3V has a leg up on A2 in toughness and wear resistance which means in the field it should hold its edge longer but will be more challenging to sharpen once the edge has deteriorated.
-A2 on the other hand will be less likely to chip, won’t hold an edge as long as 3V but will be much easier to bring the edge back up to sharp when the time comes.
+A2 on the other hand will be a little more likely to chip, won’t hold an edge as long as 3V but will be much easier to bring the edge back up to sharp when the time comes.
 I have also found that 3V is far more resistant to patina and corrosion than A2.
 One other key variable to keep in mind is the heat treat which varies from maker to maker.
 In other words, a 3V or even an A2 knife from one maker may not necessarily perform like that from another maker.